ivanrazu/RSV-and-bacterial-infections/README.md

-# RSV and Bacterial Interactions
+# Sequential RSV and bacterial infections in the nasopharynx of Zambian infants and mothers

 This repository contains the code and data analysis for the project investigating the interactions between Respiratory Syncytial Virus (RSV) and bacterial infections.
 The project specifically focuses on the effects sequential RSV-Bacterial (B) interactions with the bacterial species:
 - **Streptococcus pneumoniae (SP)**